-Blue peafowls originate from Pakistan and India, Sri Lanka and Bangladesh, where they have almost disappeared.
-They are now bred in many countries, including in the United States, Africa and Europe.
+The blue peacock is native to Pakistan, India, Sri Lanka and Bangladesh where it has almost disappeared.
+It is now high in many countries, the United States, Africa and Europe.

 Forest, riverbanks and clearings in south India.